 - ARC angle range compensation

-Black display makes it hard to recognize in dark light
+The black display makes it hard to recognize in dark light

 When adjusting to bow mode, it provides true horizontal distance without adjusting your positions.
 Rifle mode offers bullet-drop/holdover in inches.
-It has also scan mode to get accurate distance for continuous measuring.
+It has also scan mode to get the accurate distance for continuous measuring.

 It ranges pretty long, reaching up to 1000 yards.
 If you intend to hunt in bushes or forests, it has brush mode to ignore tree branches and woods, so that accurate distance readout can be given.